spacemeshos/POET-OLD/readme.md

 ### Implementation Considerations
 - The service should be implemented as an https-json service with json as both the request params and response data format
 - All binary data should be `base64` encoded in json payloads
+- We plan using a modern, optimized implementation of sha-256 for modern Intel CPUs.
+See: https://github.com/avive/slow-time-functions

 ### Theoretical background and context